-Nutritional self-care is about providing your body with everything it needs to function and to thrive.
+Nutritional self-care is about providing your body with everything it needs to function and thrive.

 Yes, that includes vitamins, minerals, and proteins.

-But it also means the healthy fats and carbohydrates that we’re frequently warned to stay away from.
+But it also means the healthy fats and carbohydrates we’re frequently warned to avoid.

 Nutritional self-care isn’t about dieting or indulging.
 Instead, it focuses on providing.

-Giving the body all that it requires for you to feel happy and active.
+Giving the body all it requires to feel happy and active.
 And nurturing a strong, positive relationship with food.

 Food is what fuels accomplishment, and a healthy diet can help us be the best person we can be.

 What Is Self Care And Why Is It So Important For Your Health?

 To understand the important role diet, hydration, and nutrition play, you must first know what are the benefits of self-care.